 Alocasia Frydek needs a temperature of between 65 to 80 degrees Fahrenheit ( 18 to 30 degrees Celsius) to grow well.
 As for humidity, locations such as bathrooms, kitchens, or laundry rooms are humid enough for the plant to thrive.

-Diluted Organic fertilizer can be applied to the alocasia frydek every month during the spring and summer seasons as this is when the plant is most active.
+Fertilizer application needs to be carefully controlled.
+Diluted organic feeds can be applied to Alocasia frydek every month during the spring and summer seasons as this is when the plant is most active.

 Dormancy